networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-20-37.png "OSPF Configuration")

-OSPF adjacencies are formed between the switches.
+OSPF adjacencies have been formed between the switches.
+Everything is looking good so far.

 ![](screenshot-at-jul-18-16-21-06.png "OSPF Adjacencies")

+Now lets move into the overlay configuration section.

 ## Overlay Configuration